azgskull/jquery.styledform/README.md

-# styledform
+#StyledForm
-Jquery plugin to build html's form select, radio, checkbox, easy to be customised
+Build html Select, Radio, Checkbox easy to be customized